CartoDB/carto-vl/docs/guides/09-interactivity-events.md

 ### Adding pop-ups
 A very common case when creating dynamic visualizations is to display pop-ups, little emerging windows with information on the features.

-You can build the pop-up yourself if you want to, but using `Mapbox GL` allows you to easily reuse [mapboxgl.Popup](https://www.mapbox.com/mapbox-gl-js/api/#popup) in this case.
+You can build the pop-up yourself if you want to, but using `Mapbox GL` allows you to reuse [mapboxgl.Popup](https://www.mapbox.com/mapbox-gl-js/api/#popup) in this case.

 So let's adapt a bit the previous `featureClick` handler.
 You're going to add some code inside the current handler:
 ```js